varoonsahgal/react-fundamentals/es6exercises.md

 - The requirements for the `JavascriptDeveloper` class are:

 ```
-- The JavascriptDeveloper class should initialize instances with a `company` property of `'Walmart'`
+- The JavascriptDeveloper class should initialize instances with a `company` property of `'Salesforce'`
 - The class should override the `speak` method to `console.log` the string `"JavaScript is the most popular programming language!"`
 - Create an instance of the class, check its properties, and invoke the `speak` method.
 ```